amaiya/ktrain/README.md

 **Some things to note:**
 - *ktrain* will automatically install TensorFlow 2.1.0 as a dependency on Python 3.6/3.7 systems and only use TensorFlow 2.2.0 on Python 3.8 systems.
-  If TensorFlow 2.1.0 is already installed, *ktrain* will not install TensorFlow 2.2.0 and use TensorFlow 2.1.0 instead.
 - Since some *ktrain* dependencies have not yet been migrated to `tf.keras` in TensorFlow 2 (or may have other issues), *ktrain* is temporarily using forked versions of some libraries.
 Specifically, *ktrain* uses forked versions of the `eli5` and `stellargraph` libraries.
 If not installed, *ktrain* will complain  when a method or function needing either of these libraries is invoked.